Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in MINRES

 In other words, at $ t = g $, the final iterate of MINRES is a vector that is implicitly given as a linear combination of two vectors, namely $ \AAd \bb $ and some $ \zz \in \Null(\AA) $.
-Our lifting technique amounts to eliminating the component $ \zz $ to obtain the pseudo-inverse solution $ \xxd $.
+Our MN refinement technique amounts to eliminating the component $ \zz $ to obtain the pseudo-inverse solution $ \xxd $.

-\subsection{Hermitian and skew-Hermitian Systems}
+\subsection{Hermitian and skew-Hermitian systems}

-We now detail our lifting strategy to obtain the pseudo-inverse solution of \cref{eq:least_squares} from MINRES iterations.
+We now detail our MN-re- finement to obtain the pseudo-inverse solution of \cref{eq:least_squares} from MINRES iterations.
 We show that not only does our strategy apply to the typical case where $ \AA $ is Hermitian, but it can also be readily adapted to cases where the underlying matrix is skew-Hermitian \cite{greif2009iterative}.